Fourth Arafat Government

-The Palestinian Authority Government of June 2002 was a government of the Palestinian National Authority (PA) from June to September 2002, headed by Yasser Arafat, the President of the Palestinian National Authority.
+The Palestinian Authority Government of June 2002 was a government of the Palestinian National Authority (PA) from 13 June 2002 to 29 October 2002, headed by Yasser Arafat, the President of the Palestinian National Authority.

 A number of Ministers resigned on 11 September 2002, facing a vote of no-confidence in the Palestinian Legislative Council (PNC).
 The next Government formed in October 2002 was largely the same as the June Government, except for six Ministers who had resigned.

 Background

 Pursuant to the Oslo Accords, the authority of the PA Government is limited to some civil rights of the Palestinians in the West Bank Areas A and B and in the Gaza Strip, and to internal security in Area A and in Gaza.

 While Israel since the signing of the Oslo Accords in 1993 continued establishing and expanding settlements throughout the Palestinian territories (including in Gaza until 2005) and refused to withdraw as stipulated in the Oslo Accords, President Arafat was reluctant to transfer power, and opposition was growing from within and outside his own party, Fatah.

-After the collapse of the Israeli–Palestinian peace negotiations and the outbreak of the Second Intifada, in an Israeli military operation in April 2002, Israel re-occupied all West Bank areas set down for where the PA was supposed to exercise limited self-government (ie., Area A and B).
+After the collapse of the Israeli–Palestinian peace negotiations and the outbreak of the Second Intifada, in an Israeli military operation in April 2002, Israel re-occupied all West Bank areas set down for where the PA was supposed to exercise limited self-government (i.e., Area A and B).
 The Palestinian Authority infrastructure was largely destroyed and in June 2002, after further extensive destruction, President Arafat was held hostage in his Mukataa in Ramallah for the second time within a few months.
 In June 2002, the Israeli Government definitively approved construction of the West Bank barrier, largely built within the Palestinian territories and endangering the contiguity of the future Palestinian state.